survivejs/webpack-book/manuscript/developing/05_composing_configuration.md

 After this change, the build should behave the same way as before.
 This time, however, you have room to expand, and you don't have to worry about how to combine different parts of the configuration.
 The approach allows us to share functionality across different targets.

-You can also add more by expanding the *package.json* definition and branching at *webpack.config.js* based on the need. *webpack.parts.js* will grow to contain specific techniques you can then use to compose the configuration.
+You can also add more by expanding the *package.json* definition and branching at *webpack.config.js* based on the need. *webpack.parts.js* grows to contain specific techniques you can then use to compose the configuration.

 Later on, *webpack.parts.js* could be pushed to npm or outside of the project.
 But for this book, it's enough to maintain it within the project.

 T> Webpack 2 validates the configuration by default.
-If you make a mistake like a typo, it will let you know.
+If you make a mistake like a typo, it lets you know.

 ## The Benefits of Composing Configuration

 Splitting configuration allows you to keep on expanding the setup.
 The biggest win is the fact that you can extract commonalities between different targets.
 You can also identify smaller configuration parts to compose.
 These configuration parts can be pushed to packages of their own to consume across projects.

 Instead of duplicating similar configuration across multiple projects, you can manage configuration as a dependency now.
-As you figure out better ways to perform tasks, all your projects will receive the improvements.
+As you figure out better ways to perform tasks, all your projects receive the improvements.

 Each approach comes with its pros and cons.
 I am comfortable with the composition-based approach myself, although I can see merit in others as well.
 In addition to composition, it gives me a limited amount of code to scan through, but it's a good idea to check out how other people do it too.
 You'll find something that works the best based on your tastes.